 - The Coricancha tour

-What is the Incan Sun Temple of Cuzco?
-The ancient temple of Coricancha was one of the most important religious temples during the rise of the Inca Empire.
-The beautiful temple is known as Coricancha, although it is also written as Qoricancha, Qorikancha, or Koricancha.
-Either way, is accepted among the locals.
+Coricancha is written in diverse forms, such as “Qoricancha”, “Qorikancha”, or “Koricancha”.
+Either way, the variety of names is accepted among the locals.
 But, What does Coricancha mean in English?
-The word Coricancha is formed through the combination of two Quechua words.
+The word Coricancha is formed by the combination of two Quechua words.
 The word “Quri” can be translated to “worked gold.”
 While “Kancha” can be translated to “Temple” or “Place closed by Walls”.
 So it can be assumed that the name of the temple translates to “Golden Temple” or “Golden Walls” among other things.
-It was named like this because all the walls and gardens were surrounded by gold and precious metals that made the place shine.
-In this sense, Coricancha was and is one of the most important Cusco top attractions.
+It was named like this because all its walls and gardens were covered and surrounded by gold and precious metals that made the place shine.
+In this sense, Coricancha was and is one of the most important Cusco attractions.

 The Incas built the Coricancha using the techniques and architectural styles common to them, and that can be seen repeated in other archaeological sites.
 Some of its most prominent styles include the trapezoidal shape of its structures, the vertical inclination of the walls, irregular shapes, and rounded edges, among others.
 All the stones used are of autochthonous origin and include diorite, andesite, and calcareous rocks.
 The entire Coricancha is a clear example of the excellent stonework that the Incas previously dominated.
 The ingenuity and masonry skill with which the temple was built is wonderful.
 It is designed with typical Inca symmetry in mind.
 One of the most impressive characteristics of the Coricancha and the Inca buildings themselves is their ability to withstand natural disasters such as earthquakes.

 The Coricancha is not one of the many museums in Cusco, but it could be considered as such.
-With the historical value that it presents, a visit to this place is a trip back in time assured.
 The design of the site was thought in such a way that from above it resembled a sun with rays shining in all directions.
-The Incas had an architecture that was harmoniously mixed with their religion and way of thinking.
-Even the city of Cusco was designed to represent a jaguar.
-Coricancha was at the tail and Sacsayhuaman (Another great Incas construction) was at the head.
+It is due to the Incas having an architecture that was harmoniously mixed with their religion and way of thinking.
+For this reason, the city of Cusco had a design of a jaguar, where Coricancha was at the tail and Sacsayhuaman (Another great Incas construction) was at the head.
 In addition, it was built where the Tullamayo and Huantanay rivers meet.
 The two important Cusco rivers.

 Among the different temples in the enclosure, the Temple of the Sun was the most important of all.
 Both its outer and inner walls were covered in gold.
-This was thought of as the sweat of the Sun.
-It also had a gold statue of the god Inti, which was encrusted with jewels.
-The statue represented the god Inti in his form of noon (Punchao), the main deity worshiped in the enclosure.
+It is known that gold was considered the sweat of the Sun in Inca times.
+Besides, there was a gold statue of the god Inti, which was encrusted with jewels and precious stones.
+This statue represented the god Inti in his form of noon (Punchao), the main deity worshiped in the enclosure.
 From his shoulders and head, you could see the rays of the sun gout to every side (made of gold).
-Every day, this statue was taken out into the open every day and returned to the sanctuary at night.
+Every day, this statue was taken outside to be returned to the sanctuary each night.

 The temple garden was also a great tribute to another Inca deity Viracocha.
 Besides Sun god or Inti, the Incas had their “doer of all” god called Wiracocha.
-Many Tawantinsuyo (name of Inca’s empire land) regions and parcels of land were dedicated in honor of the god Inti.
+Many Tawantinsuyo (name of Inca’s empire land) regions and parcels of land were dedicated in honor of this god.
 But the Coricancha garden was especially a tribute to the deity.
 Everything was decorated with gold and silver.
 In addition to having a large field of corn and life-size models of jaguars, shepherds, llamas, monkeys, and many other animals made of precious metals.
-Sadly, many of these treasures are lost or looted.
+Sadly, many of these treasures got lost or looted.
 Today we only have a few pieces of evidence of how majestic this place once was.

 Just as the Inti temple was covered with gold, the Quilla temple was covered with silver.
 Silver was considered the tears of the Moon.
 And as with the temple to the god Inti, each of the Wasis had a statue of the deity represented.
 In addition to precious objects, works of art, and other objects left in honor of the gods.